jasperro/jasper.albering.nl/README.md

 **Commands**

--   Run `pnpm start` for a development server and live reloading
+-   Run `pnpm run dev` for a development server and live reloading
 -   Run `pnpm run build` to generate a production build

-## Credits

-Thanks to Max Böck for his amazing eleventy site template eleventastic, which the svg sprite code and netlify config was based on.